erg-lang/erg/doc/zh_CN/syntax/type/04_class.md

 There is only one class `Int` that is the generator of `1`.
 You can get the class to which an object belongs by `classof(obj)` or `obj.__class__`.
 In contrast, there are countless types of `1`.
 For example, `{1}, {0, 1}, 0..12, Nat, Int, Num`.
 However, the smallest type can be defined as a single type, in this case `{1}`.
 The type to which an object belongs can be obtained with `Typeof(obj)`.
 This is a compile-time function.
-Objects can use patch methods as well as class methods.
+Objects can use patch 方法 as well as class 方法.
-Erg does not allow you to add class methods, but you can use [patch](./07_patch.md) to extend a class.
+Erg does not allow you to add class 方法, but you can use [patch](./07_patch.md) to extend a class.

 You can also inherit from existing classes ([Inheritable](./../27_decorator.md/#inheritable) class).
 You can create an inherited class by using `Inherit`.
 The type on the left-hand side is called the derived class, and the argument type of `Inherit` on the right-hand side is called the base class (inherited class).